personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 There's an alternate construction pursued by other folks in the space that leads to more efficient proofs, but sacrifices full anonymity and requires a trusted server with an baby jub jub EdDSA public key $pk_s$.
 What in the world is a "baby jub jub EdDSA public key" and why do these constructions use it?
 We will break down each of these mystery words one by one.

 **Baby jub jub** is an elliptic curve defined in this [EIP](https://eips.ethereum.org/EIPS/eip-2494) by Barry, Marta, and Jordi.
 It is a twisted Edwards curve, which means we can use the Edwards-curve Digital Signature Algorithm (**EdDSA**) instead of ECDSA.
 But the reason we use this random ass curve is because it has the _same base field as the scalar field of BN254_, which is the curve used in snarkjs Groth16.
-This means that all the circuit math happens in the "right field" for baby jub jub's elliptic curve operations, so verifying a baby jub jub EdDSA signature in a (snarkjs Groth16) circuit doesn't require any bigint math or range checks.
+This means that all the circuit math happens in the "right field" for baby jub jub's elliptic curve operations, so verifying a baby jub jub EdDSA signature in a (snarkjs Groth16) circuit doesn't require any costly bigint math or range checks.

 Users send their public key $pk_u$ and a signature $s_u$ to a trusted server, which verifies $s_u$ manually and then gives you $C$, which is a signature of $pk_u$ (and a nullifier $n$ usually, but we'll skip that in this description) using their EdDSA public key $pk_s$.
 This $C$ can be thought of a **certification** from the trusted server, and can be used to efficiently "prove" you know the private key for $pk_u$ (prove is in quotation marks because it isn't really a _proof of knowledge_ in the cryptographic sense, you're just trusting a third party).